dennisyakovlev/BigInt/README.md

 ## Usage

 Download files and include BigInt.h.
 Compile along with project.
 To check if working, include test.h and run "run_tests".
+Tests are for 64-bit operating systems.
 To check speed of operations, include speed.h and run "speed_test".
 After approximately 1000 digits operations operations become slow.

 **Note**: Requires c++17 or higher.